BFUR64/teic-server/README.md

 # teic-server
-A wiki for my SMP.
+The main resource for the SMP.
+Visit the [wiki](https://github.com/BFUR64/teic-server/wiki) for more information.